-Learning environment at home and Primary school dropout in Bangladesh
+Learning environment at home and Primary school dropout status in Bangladesh: An analysis using Multiple Indicator Cluster Survey (MICS) data

 Abstract:

 Background: Primary school dropouts worldwide present a serious concern.
 In Bangladesh, elementary education is greatly shaped by the home learning environment.
 This study aimed to investigate the causal relationship among the dropout of primary school children with the learning environment at home as well as its associated factors.